Choosing a secondary school

 - go to the open days and parents and/or carers evenings

 - arrange your own meeting with the school if you can't get open days or want to follow up and get more information

 - ask questions - this is your chance to get all the information you need to make your decision

 - ask about the school rules - what are they, and how are students and parents and/or carers made aware of them?

 - find out how the school will keep in touch with you - ask to see a school newsletter, school report, and how they like you to get in touch with them

 - include your child in the decision.

 You can check the Education Review Office (ERO) report for the schools you are considering.
 ERO is a government department that reviews schools as part of its work.
-ERO’s reports provide information for parents and communities about a school's strengths and next steps for development.
+ERO’s reports provide information for parents and/or carers and communities about a school's strengths and next steps for development.
 The reports cover things like learning environment, processes and procedures, how teachers relate to students, the commitment to bicultural practices, how they support Maori learners, how they review and monitor themselves, and their vision and philosophy.